Christian-Schou/Christian-Schou/README.md

 ## :sassy_man:  About me
 - :school: I am a Solution Architect Educated at:
-  -  University of Southern Denmark, SDU.
+  -  University of Southern Denmark, SDU (Software Engineering).
-  -  UCL University College.
+  -  UCL University College (Computer Science).
-  -  Danish Technological Institute.
+  -  Danish Technological Institute (IT Architect).
 - :trophy: Creator of TWC (Tech with Christian) serving more than +150.000 monthly awesome tech-people.
 - :technologist: I love using software as a solution for every `problem`.
 - :computer: I am a Solution Architect at `Danoffice IT`.